Jaylen Brown NBA Playoffs Player Props: Celtics vs. 76ers

-Jaylen Brown be on the court for the Boston Celtics at 3:30 PM on Sunday against the Philadelphia 76ers in the 2023 NBA Playoffs.
+The Boston Celtics, Jaylen Brown included, will be in action at 7:30 PM on Tuesday against the Philadelphia 76ers in the 2023 NBA Playoffs.

-We're going to look at Brown's prop bets, using stats and trends to help you make good predictions.
+If you'd like to make predictions on Brown's performance, we look at his available prop bets, using stats and trends, below.

 Jaylen Brown Prop Bets vs. the 76ers